+Abstract

-Abstract: Background & Objectives: Spinal anaesthesia is a popular technique for providing anaesthesia for lower limb surgeries.
-Intrathecaladjuvant is given along with local anaesthesia to prolong duration of block.
-Intrathecal administration of dexmedetomidine and magnesium sulphate is known to enhance duration of block without causing significant side effect.
+Background & Objectives: Spinal anaesthesia is a popular technique for providing anesthesia for vaginal hysterectomy.
+Intrathecaladjuvant is given along with local anesthesia to prolong duration of block.
+Intrathecal administration of dexmedetomidine and magnesium sulfate is known to enhance duration of block without causing significant side effect.